MystikalGinger/Revoke_ALL_MFA/README.md

 To Remove Authentication Methods for users

-1.Launch Powershell on your machine as an administrator
+1. Launch Powershell on your machine as an administrator
-2. Navigate to the folder where you the Revoke_MFA_365.ps1 file is stored For example CD "c:\users\youruser.name\downloads\Revoke MFA all users" (replace the path with wherever you have it stored) 3.run the powershell command by issuing the following command "./"revoke MFA all Users"
+2. Navigate to the folder where you the Revoke_MFA_365.ps1 file is stored
+	a.
+For example CD "c:\users\youruser.name\downloads\Revoke MFA all users" (replace the path with wherever you have it stored)
+3. run the powershell command by issuing the following command "./"revoke MFA all Users"
 4. Follow the prompts
 5. Sign in with global admin when prompted
 6. The script will ask you for each user if you want to remove authentication methods for that user, select Y to remove and N to skip